Pylons/pyramid/docs/narr/security.rst

 root and there are no more parents left.

-In order to allow the security machinery to perform ACL inheritance, model objects must provide :term:`location` -awareness.
+In order to allow the security machinery to perform ACL inheritance, model objects must provide *location-awareness*.
 Providing *location-awareness* means two things: the root object in the graph must have a ``_name__`` attribute and a ``__parent__`` attribute.